EndPointCorp/end-point-blog/2018/10/10/image-recognition-tools.html.md

 ### Object Recognition
-i also searched more related works which could possibly provides an alternative to the face recognition.
-However turns out I found quite an interesing piece of work for objection detection by using Neural Network.
+I also searched more related works which could possibly provides an alternative to the face recognition.
+However turns out I found a quite interesing piece of work for objection detection by using Neural Network.
 The work is running on a framework called as [Darknet](https://pjreddie.com/darknet/).
 It allows us to do post-processing objection detection for still pictures and videos.
 It also able to do real time object recognition but requires GPUs to allow us to make it happened efficiently.
 I tried with the CPU only mode but I could not get a real time result (my computer almost freezed).

 ####Still images' samples
 ![](/home/najmi/end-point-blog/2018/10/10/image-recognition-tools/bot.jpg)